UniversalTeam/UniversalCore/README.md

 UniversalCore
 =============

-The Mian Mod That Loads All of UniversalTeam's Mods
+The Main Mod That Loads All of UniversalTeam's Mods